wanawsha/Crew/README.md

 The unfollow option is disabled, and this limitation is documented here.

-# Social Media PLatform
+# Social Media Platform

-A front-end client for the [Noroff Social API v2] (https://docs.noroff.dev/docs/v2/social/posts).
+A front-end client for the [Noroff Social API v2](https://docs.noroff.dev/docs/v2/social/posts).
 Built using **HTML, CSS, and Vanilla Javascript (ES6 Modules)**.

 ---